 Our research shows that more people carpool to work here in the Elm St / Lang St (39.4%) than in 99.8% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Elm St / Lang St neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Elm St / Lang St neighborhood have a highly unusual car ownership.
 46.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.6% of U.S. neighborhoods.

 NeighborhoodScout's exclusive research identifies the Elm St / Lang St neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 44.6% of its working residents employed in such fields, which is a higher proportion than 97.0% of American neighborhoods.